Truck Accidents and Hazardous Material

 Hurt by a Spill on the Roadway?

-If you were hurt due to a hazardous material spill, your injuries could be severe.
+Your injuries could be severe if you were hurt due to a hazardous material spill.
 The negligent party pays for your medical expenses and lost wages while you are recovering.
 You may also be entitled to compensation for your pain and suffering and other damages because of the injury.
+Call a truck accident attorney right away.

-Call the Texas truck accident lawyers to discuss an injury accident case without charge.
+Call the top-rated truck accident lawyers in Houston, TX, to discuss an injury accident case without charge.
 Call 281-893-0760.